Back to LLD Concepts

 public final PaymentResult processPayment(PaymentRequest req) {

-PaymentResult result = charge(req); // abstract — different per gateway
+PaymentResult result = charge(req); // abstract step

 return result;